skullyflower/hire-dragon/README.md

 # hire-dragon

-To install run # yarn
+Animated Hire me page with links to linkedin, github, resume and code examples.

+It's a React/TypeScript/Vite app with ESLint and Prettier configs, react-router, vitest

-built using Ante's Barebones React/TypeScript/Vite app with ESLint and Prettier configs included
+Started with github template, Ante's Barebones React/TypeScript/Vite app with ESLint and Prettier configs included